max0x7ba/atomic_queue/README.md

 * `-R` disables GNU Make legacy built-in variables and rules for at least +25% faster dependency checking. `make -R` is the right default invocation for GNU Make.
 Not specifying `-R` command line option for GNU Make is wasting time and energy for no good reason. (`ninja` docs never mention `make -R` because `ninja` is unable to build as fast as `make -R` does.)

 #### Build and run unit-tests
 Building and running the unit-tests require Boost.Test library (e.g. `libboost-test-dev` on Debian/Ubuntu).
+Installing the complete set of Boost development libraries is the easiest (e.g. `libboost-all-dev` on Debian/Ubuntu).

 ```bash
 git clone https://github.com/max0x7ba/atomic_queue.git